JeffCoster/merge/express.md

   dataSources4View = dataSources;  // set data sources (content)

   // render using pl-merger-map.merger as the json mapping file, dataSources content object,
-  // and optionally, your customFunctions res.render("product-list/pl-merger-map.merger", {dataSources4View, customFunctions});
+  // and optionally, your customFunctions

+  res.render("product-list/pl-merger-map.merger", {dataSources4View, customFunctions});
 })

 // set route for //taxonomy on the url app.get("/taxonomy", (req, res) => {
   dataSources4View = dataSourcesLevels;
-   res.render("taxonomy/tx-merger-map", {dataSources4View, customFunctions});
+  // no need to use .merger to identify the mapping file res.render("taxonomy/tx-merger-map", {dataSources4View, customFunctions});
 });

 app.use(express.static("examples/static"));